 Registered Replication Reports

-Perspectives on Psychological Science will soon begin publishing a new article type, the Registered Replication Report, which will consist of multi-lab, high-quality replications of important psychology experiments along with comments by the authors of the original studies.
+Registered Replication Reports consist of multi-lab, high-quality replications of important experiments in psychological science along with comments by the authors of the original studies.

 - Mission Statement

 - Article Type Description

 Replicability is a cornerstone of science.
 Yet replication studies rarely appear in psychology journals.
 The new Registered Replication Reports article type in Perspectives on Psychological Science fortifies the foundation of psychological science by publishing collections of replications based on a shared and vetted protocol.
 It is motivated by the following principles:

 • Psychological science should emphasize findings that are robust, replicable, and generalizable.